Leg or foot amputation - dressing change

 - Gauze pads or clean wash cloths to clean and dry your wound

-- ADAPTIC dressing that does not stick to the wound
+- ADAPTIC dressing or other dressing product that does not stick to the wound

 - 4-inch by 4-inch (10 cm by 10 cm) gauze pad, or 5-inch by 9-inch (13 cm by 23cm) abdominal dressing pad (ABD)